Khurana92/SQL_CASE_STUDY_FINBANK/README.md

 1. Show all customers and the number of accounts they hold.

-2.List all savings accounts with a balance greater than $2,000.
+2. List all savings accounts with a balance greater than $2,000.

 3.Show total deposits per account.